beaker-project/beaker-container/README.md

 ### Running container ###

 Make sure you have the beaker sources cloned.
-The docker container will include the repository (by default located at ../../beaker relative to docker-compose.yml) under `/home/dev/beaker`.
+The container will include the repository (by default located at ../../beaker relative to docker-compose.yml) under `/home/dev/beaker`.
 This allows to hack on beaker from your host development environment, while being able to run tests etc in docker.